 compute the IP ID field.

-A remote user could observe this IP ID field to deduce the hash key used to
+A remote user could observe this IP ID field to deduce the kernel space address

 Issue introduced by: